Astrac/astrac.github.io/_drafts/test-driven-game-of-life.md

 Which type checks fine and is what we actually meant.

-### First iteration of tests
+#### First iteration of tests

 We drafted our functions, it's time to write some tests for how we expect them to work.
 Doing this we will be able to quickly implement and validate them as well as be sure that the functionality remain the same if later we (or someone else) will decide to change something and the tests will also work as a basic runnable documentation for the API.
-We are going to use ScalaTest version 2.0, to get started we'll have:
+We are going to use [ScalaTest](http://www.scalatest.org/) version 2.0, to get started we'll have to define the test class as follows:

 {% highlight scala %}
 import org.scalatest._

-class BoardTest extends FunSpec with Matchers {
+class LifeSymTest extends FunSpec with Matchers {

   import LifeSym._